maikg/MaSQLine/README.md

 // Fetch only the first column of all results.
 $firsts = $query->fetchList();

-// Fetch only a single named column from all the row.
+// Fetch only a single named column from the first row.
 $title = $query->fetchValue('title');

 // Fetch only the the first selected column of the first row.